 WELL is a design strategy targeting indoor air quality across a building’s lifetime, which seems particularly important in the age of COVID.
 Source elimination or reduction, building design, operation strategies and human behavior are all targeted.
 Fundamental air quality, ventilation effectiveness and construction pollution management are considered at a base level, with enhancements like operable windows, active VOC control and microbe and mold control.

-As we continue to work with existing structures, keeping them part of the fabric our our cities, it is important to find ways to make them current and responsible.
+As we continue to work with existing structures, keeping them part of the fabric of our cities, it is important to find ways to make them current and responsible.
 To me, ESG, PACE and WELL are helping that happen.